Capital city: Nairobi

 The country’s judicial system follows English common law; however, it also recognises Islamic law in Kadhis’ courts and indigenous African customs.
 Kenya’s Supreme Court was founded in 2010, which deals with constitutional matters relating to presidency and hears appeals from inferior courts.
 The High Court and Court of Appeal also hear appeals from lower courts.

+To meet the infrastructural goals of Kenya Vision 2030, several transport projects are underway where foreign investment is encouraged, including notably the Lamu Port Southern Sudan Ethiopia Transport Corridor (LAPSSET) as well as the Nairobi Commuter Rail particularly in regards to rolling stock development and commuter services.
 Kenya’s economic development has been partially fuelled by its commitment to developing sustainable energy resources.
 Although hydroelectric and geothermal plants produce a vast amount of Kenya’s energy, this is mainly consumed by Kenya’s two main cities and blackouts are experienced during severe droughts.
-Foreign investment into expanding the reach of energy produced to rural regions would improve Kenya’s infrastructure industry whilst creating jobs.
+Foreign investment into expanding the reach of energy produced to rural regions would improve Kenya’s infrastructure industry whilst creating jobs; examples of lucrative projects for investors include the proposed 400MW Meru Wind project and the 1.5MW Gitwiki Hydro Falls.